joshgerdes/jekyll-uno/_posts/2023-03-13-azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 #### Relaxing beverage time - Tips & Tricks

-Finished the school day!
-But you still have your homework to finish!
-Your homework for today is a few tricks and tips to help!
+Finished the day of cleaning!
+Now is the time to sit back and enjoy your favourite beverages, and read the labels on the bottles!

 * You can use the [**Azure Mobile Application**](https://azure.microsoft.com/get-started/azure-portal/mobile-app?WT.mc_id=AZ-MVP-5004796 "Get the Azure mobile app") **to display your Cost and Budgets** so keep on top of your consumption on the go!
 * The Microsoft Cost Management team are working on new features all the time, including improvements to Cost Management and Budgets!
 If you like living on the edge - be sure to check out [**the Preview porta**](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/enable-preview-features-cost-management-labs?WT.mc_id=AZ-MVP-5004796#recommendationinsights "Enable preview features in Cost Management Labs")**l** (and add your feedback)!